jenkinsci/gitlab-plugin/README.md

 * [#473](https://github.com/jenkinsci/gitlab-plugin/issues/473) - When upgrading from plugin versions older than 1.2.0, you must upgrade to that version first, and then to the latest version.
 Otherwise, you will get a NullPointerException in com.cloudbees.plugins.credentials.matchers.IdMatcher after you upgrade.
 See the linked issue for specific instructions.
 * [#608](https://github.com/jenkinsci/gitlab-plugin/issues/608) - GitLab 9.5.0 - 9.5.4 has a bug that causes the "Test Webhook" function to fail when it sends a test to Jenkins.
 This was fixed in 9.5.5.

-# Configuring the plugin
-## Global configuration
+# Global configuration
-### GitLab-to-Jenkins authentication (required by default)
+## GitLab-to-Jenkins authentication
-**Disabling authentication**

 By default the plugin will require authentication to be set up for the connection from GitLab to Jenkins, in order to prevent unauthorized persons from being able to trigger jobs.
-If you want to disable this (not recommended):
-1. In Jenkins, go to Manage Jenkins -> Configure System
-2. Scroll down to the section labeled 'GitLab'
-3. Uncheck "Enable authentication for '/project' end-point" - you will now be able to trigger Jenkins jobs from GitLab without needing authentication

-**Configuring global authentication**

-Otherwise, to set up authentication for GitLab to trigger builds:
+### Configuring global authentication
 1. Create a user in Jenkins which has, at a minimum, Job/Build permissions
 2. Log in as that user (this is required even if you are a Jenkins admin user), then click on the user's name in the top right corner of the page
 3. Click 'Configure,' then 'Show API Token...', and note/copy the User ID and API Token
 4. In GitLab, when you create webhooks to trigger Jenkins jobs, use this format for the URL and do not enter anything for 'Secret Token': `http://USERID:APITOKEN@JENKINS_URL/project/YOUR_JOB`
 5. After you add the webhook, click the 'Test' button, and it should succeed

-**Configuring per-project authentication**
+### Configuring per-project authentication

 If you want to create separate authentication credentials for each Jenkins job:
 1. In the configuration of your Jenkins job, in the GitLab configuration section, click 'Advanced'